NASP 2018 Annual Convention

 Online Learning Center

-Enhance your knowledge and earn documented NASP- and APA- approved CPD at your own convenience.
+Enhance your knowledge and earn documented, NASP-approved CPD at your own convenience.

 PREPaRE Training Curriculum

 The PREPaRE curriculum provides relevant schol personnel comprehensive training on how to establish and serve on school safety and crisis teams.

 Live Webinar: School-Based Screening for Dyslexia: Myths and Best Practices

 Register for this live webinar to learn about the signs of future reading problems, tools for dyslexia screening, and interventions to improve reading performance and dyslexia screening accuracy.

 Live Webinar: Identifying Underserved Gifted Learners Through MTSS or Culturally Fair Assessments

 Learn about the needs of underserved gifted students, factors perpetuating underidentification, assessments and best practices to identify this population, and processes for implementing MTSS.